radareorg/blog/content/posts/big-big-endian.md

 Why?
 What is actually happening?

-When you cast the opcode stream to a unsigned int, the compiler uses the endianness of the host to interpret the bytes and stores it in host endianness.
-This leads to very unportable code, because if you compile on a different endian machine, the value stored in "value" might be 0x40302010 instead of 0x10203040.
+When you cast the opcode stream to a `unsigned int`, the compiler uses the endianness of the host to interpret the bytes and stores it in host endianness.
+This leads to very unportable code, because if you compile on a different endian machine, the value stored in "value" might be `0x40302010` instead of `0x10203040`.

 In the past, radare devs were not as strict about this issue, and as a result, needed to swap the endian of values regularly in the code.